-At the heart of the Borders , Galashiels with a population of 12,367, lies in the narrow valley of Gala Water close to its meeting with the River Tweed.
-The town takes its name from "shielings" or summer shelters, built by herdsmen for their sheep.
+At the heart of the Borders , Galashiels with a population of 12,600 lies in the narrow valley of Gala Water close to its meeting with the Tweed.
+The town takes its name from the “sheilings” or summer shelters, built by herdsmen for their sheep.

 At Old Gala House there is a fascinating insight into the early history of the town.
-The 19th Century saw the wool textile industry flourishing in Galashiels.
-Although it is no longer such a dominant factor in the local economy , you cannot fail to see its influence around the town at the famous Scottish Borders Campus of Heriott Watt University.
+The 19th Century saw the wool and textile industry flourishing in Galashiels.
+Although it is no longer a dominant factor in the local economy , you cannot fail to see its influence around the town and at the famous Scottish Borders Campus of Heriot Watt University.

-The Braw Lads' Gathering in late June is the focal point of the local calendar, with its week long ceremonies commemorating the history of the town.
-1n1503 the lands of Ettrick Forest, of which Galashiels was a part, were granted to Margaret Tudor on her marriage to James IV of Scotland – an event remembered in a coiourfbl ceremony, mingling the red and white roses of England with the Scottish Thistle.
-One of the picturesque highlights of the Gathering is the rideout fording the Tweed to Abbotsford House, the home of Sir Walter Scott, the famous novelist and poet.
+The Braw Lads Gathering an annual event in late June is a focal point in the local calendar, with its week long ceremonies commemorating the history of the town.
+In 1503 the lands of Ettrick Forest of which Galashiels was a part, were granted to Margaret Tudor on her marriage to James IV of Scotland – an event remembered by a colourful ceremony, mingling the Red Rose of Lancaster and the White Rose of York.
+One of the most picturesque highlights is the sight of several hundred horses fording the Tweed to Abbotsford House, the home of Sir Walter Scott the famous novelist and poet.

 To sports enthusiasts , Galashiels synonymous with Rugby , the Gala Rugby Club has a long and proud tradition of suppling players to the full international side.
 Other interests are well catered for with Football , two golf courses, three bowling greens , tennis courts and swimming pool and also two public parks.
 In nearby Tweedbank there is also a all weather athletics track and indoor bowling club.
 Fishing , riding and walking can also be enjoyed locally.